 This meal was 100% inspired by our trip, and has been on repeat ever since.
 It’s so delicious with a side of coconut rice or crispy plantains.
 It’s a simple weeknight meal to make, and a fun way to change up your usual cooking flavors.

 Here’s what you need to make coconut crusted fish:

 I love using flounder or cod for this recipe because of its buttery texture.
 The thinner the fillets, the crispier your fish will be.

 You can use regular unseasoned breadcrumbs, panko crumbs, or your favorite gluten-free crumbs

 For this recipe, I use unsweetened coconut flakes that are finely shredded.
 If your flakes are a little larger, pulse them for 30 seconds in a food processor until they’re fine.

 The simple spice mixture add so much flavor.
 You’ll need cumin, paprika, garlic powder, salt & pepper

 The eggs will act as a “glue” for the breading.
 If you need a replacement, you can substitute mayo or vegan mayo for an egg-free version

-The mango salsa adds a delicious sweetness and a little bit of heat, and tastes so refreshing with the breaded fish.
+The simple mango salsa adds a delicious sweetness and a little bit of heat.
+It tastes so refreshing with the breaded fish.
 If you’re not a fan of spice, just leave out the jalapenos in the salsa for a sweeter mango salsa.

 You can prep this dish ahead of time and freeze for a simple meal prep.
 It’s a new family favorite, and I know you guys are going to love it!